Skip to main content

 People do business with people

 Because most progress in NewSpace does not come from campaigns or carefully timed announcements.
-It comes from interactions.
+It comes from human interactions.
 From moments where someone understands what you do.
 From conversations that continue after the event.
 From being remembered for the right reasons.

 That is where visibility either starts working for you or quietly works against you.